Love at first sight

 What we own communicates something about us.
 When someone gets up, puts on a kit, and gets on their carbon bike, they don’t do that just for exercise.
 They’re living an experience they’ve selected, and telling the world about what they like and what matters to them.
 What we do is help curate that experience.

 We’ve had some great discussions on my team about whether we should we make things we love or things we think the customer will love.
 It’s a worthy question.
-But we keep going back this: if we don’t love it, we just aren’t finished yet.
+But we keep going back this: if we don’t love it, we just aren’t done yet.
 If we’re passionate about what we do and make things we love, everything else will take care of itself.
 It’s just like any work of art or a performance.
 If your heart’s in it, people can feel that.
 It’s so much easier to sell something you’re in love with.

 When love is the standard, everything matters.

 You look around the room in our design reviews and you have hundreds of years of combined experience.
 If those people aren’t honest, they’re doing us all a disservice.
 When they tell you what they’re thinking, for better or for worse, they’re not telling you what it should be.
-They’re telling you it’s not finished yet.
+They’re telling you it’s not done yet.

 Whether it’s a $500 bike or a $15,000 bike, it’s treated with the same respect.
 We have to love it.
 When love is the standard, everything matters.
 We committed to making the experience of riding every Trek bike a great one.

 Design is at the forefront of everything we do, and we have experts in every category.
 We launch new product constantly and it’s all held to this incredibly high standard.
-What we’ve discovered is that loving what we make is the best way to ensure we’re learning, growing and making the best product.
+What we’ve discovered is that loving what we make is the best way to ensure we’re learning, growing, and making the best product.